-The city still is required to obtain a certificate of public purpose and necessity, but the building finance committee’s role is expanded.
+The municipality still is required to obtain a certificate of public purpose and necessity, but the building finance committee’s role is expanded.
 The committee has to determine that “the project is well conceived and has a reasonable prospect of success,” "there is a good probability that the project will be self-sustaining," "the project will tend to provide proper economic development . . . and encourage industry to locate there" and the total indebtedness will not exceed 10 percent of the assessed value of the property in the community.
 In making the “self-sustaining” determination, the committee counts not only revenues from selling and leasing land in the park, but also utility revenues, increased ad valorem taxes, and other tax revenues resulting directly from the industrial park.

-If the committee approves the project, then the city may secure its bonds with pledges of proceeds from sales of municipal property, any or all utility revenues, any or all tax revenues, and any other revenues from fees, rents, and charges.
+If the committee approves the project, then the municipality may secure its bonds with pledges of proceeds from sales of municipal property, any or all utility revenues, any or all tax revenues, and any other revenues from fees, rents, and charges.
 The committee has to approve both the amount of bonds issued and the security pledged.

-A municipality also may issue bonds for construction of a business park as long as the development is larger than five acres, the bonded indebtedness will not exceed 10 percent of the assessed value of the property in the community, and the project is well conceived, has a reasonable prospect of success, will provide economic development and employment will encourage businesses to locate there and will not become a burden to the taxpayers.
+A municipality also may issue bonds for construction of a business park as long as the development is at least five acres, the bonded indebtedness will not exceed 10 percent of the assessed value of the property in the community, and the project is well conceived, has a reasonable prospect of success, will provide economic development and employment will encourage businesses to locate there and will not become a burden to the taxpayers.
 The procedure for issuing such bonds is the same as that for an industrial park.
-T.C.A. § 9-21-105(21)(B)(i), T.C.A. § 9-21-402(B).
+T.C.A. § 9-21-105(22)(B)(i), T.C.A. § 9-21-402(b).